Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 &nbsp;

 Diabetes QOF codes: the QOF codelist was constructed from Read codes from version 38 and SNOMED codes from version 44 of the QOF, which include all codes from previous versions.
 Have only included medcodes which map to Read codes from version 38 and SNOMED codes from version 44 - i.e. haven't mapped between SNOMED and Read codes.
 Includes some codes for non-Type 1/Type 2 types of diabetes, but not gestational (or malnutrition).
+Not sure about QOF usage 2020 onwards (doesn't affect this dataset).

 Number in each class with QOF code:
 * Unspecified: